SamAinsworth/gem5-triangel/README.md

 Where X is (START+(END-START)/20) and Y is (END-START)/20 (or N rather than 20, as appropriate).

-For example, in the output from gem5 above
+For example, with the output from gem5 below

 ```
 Writing checkpoint